stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 This is the list of what has changed since the first Alpha version of Duik Bassel (16)

+## 16.2.14

+#### Fixes

+- Fixed the [Animation Blender](animation-blender.md) tool for animators not working with compositions imported from another project.
+Be careful with composition names in this case!

 ## 16.2.13

 #### Fixes